 The former QPR trainee made his England debut in a November friendly clash with Sweden, but is keen to keep his feet on the ground following a meteoric rise over the last year.

-He continued: “It's been a great journey.
+“It's been a great journey.
 Everything kind of changed overnight.
 Now it has become a nightmare to go into town.
 I know it is ultimately a good thing, though.
-For anyone my age it is a real honour to play for such a big club.
+For anyone my age it is a real honour to play for such a big club," Sterlind said.